fsharp/fsharp.org/data-visualization/index.md

 ### Using FSharp.Charting on Windows

-The [FSharp.Charting](http://fsharp.github.io/FSharp.Charting/) library is the primary charting library when using F# on Windows.
+The [FSharp.Charting](http://fsharp.github.io/FSharp.Charting/) library is a frequently use choice when using F# on Windows.

 ### Using R, MATLAB, Mathematica, Excel and Python for Data Visualization